 Applicants must also be able to:

-- Participate in a webinar prior to Geo-CVD in preparation for visits to congressional offices
+- Participate in a Geo-CVD webinar prior to their visit to Washington, DC (time and date TBD)

-- Attend a Geo-CVD training workshop in Washington, DC on September 12, 2018
+- Attend the training workshop in Washington, DC, on September 12, 2018

 What To Expect

-The second day, Thursday, September 13, will consist of visiting with members of Congress and/or their staff on Capitol Hill.
-These visits are arranged by society staff who will also accompany groups of participants on the office visits.
+Day 2: On Thursday, September 13, participants will spend the day on Capitol Hill meeting with congressional members and/or staff.
+These visits are arranged by the organizing society staff, who will also accompany groups of participants on the congressional office visits.

 - Background Materials